-Eric Singleton Campbell graduated from Norwich (CT) Free Academy…He set career school records in hits, home runs, average, stolen bases, runs and walks…He earned All-Conference honors three times…Was member of State Champion baseball team in 2003...
-Played baseball at Boston College where he was a co-captain…Was named to the All-ACC second-team as a sophomore in 2007…Teammates with Pete Fratus, one of the driving forces behind the ALS Ice Bucket Challenge in 2014.
+Eric Singleton Campbell was originally signed by Mets scout Art Pontarelli…graduated from Norwich (CT) Free Academy and was a member of the state champion baseball team in 2003…attended Boston College where he was co-captain on the baseball team…was named to the All-ACC Second Team as a sophomore in 2007…was teammates with Pete Fratus and one of the driving forces behind the ALS Ice Bucket Challenge in 2014.

 Had three stints with the Mets...Began the season with Las Vegas (AAA) of the Pacific Coast League before being recalled for the first time on April 15...Optioned back to the 51s on May 5...Recalled by New York on May 16...
 Optioned back to Vegas on August 10...Recalled for the final time on September 1....Recorded an RBI in three consecutive games for the first time in his career from April 16-18....Hit .286 (10-35) after the All-Star break....Had a .308 (4-13) average as a pinch-hitter....Tied his career-high with three hits on September 27 at Cincinnati...It was the third time he accomplished the feat....Scored a career-high three runs on June 28 vs. Cincinnati.
 Walked a career-high three times on September 27 at Cincinnati....Tied a career-high by reaching base four times on June 28 vs. Cincinnati and September 27 at Cincinnati, also done on July 4, 2014 vs. Texas...
 Became the second Met to score three runs without recording an at-bat on June 28...It was also done by Mookie Wilson on July 17, 1986 at Houston...
 Put down a squeeze bunt in the top of the 18th inning on July 19 at St. Louis to score Curtis Granderson from third and give the Mets a two-run lead...Mets won the game, 3-1...
 Gave the Mets a lead with a two-run pinch-hit single in the seventh inning on July 21 at Washington...Flipped a, 2-1, deficit to a 3-2 Mets lead....
 On August 4 at Miami delivered a pinch-hit, RBI single with two outs in the eighth that proved to the difference in a 5-1 win...
 Swiped a career-best two bases on June 7 at Arizona....Was leading the Pacific Coast League in batting average, on-base percentage and slugging percentage when he was recalled on April 15.